-- Xanthan and Guar Gum
+- Xanthan Gum & Carrageenan

 I find high histamine foods in nearly all my clients foods lists.
 They are working hard to eat low histamine.
 But some things just get overlooked.
 And that means they are still getting triggered.
 This makes it hard for the bucket to empty out.